 Whether you're a fan of the arts or cinematic history, The Egyptian Theatre makes for a gorgeous wedding space, where your ceremony can be held right on the theatre's main stage.
 But don't be spooked if the lights suddenly flicker during your vows.
 That's just Joe, the mostly-friendly ghost who has haunted the theatre since his death in the 1950s.
-Killed by a heart attack while climbing the stairs to the projection room, Joe worked for the theater for nearly 30 years and it's safe to say called it home.
-That's why he stayed behind and teases guests with opening and closing doors, turning the lights on and off, disembodied laughing, and — if you're lucky — an invisible touch.
+Killed by a heart attack while climbing the stairs to the projection room, Joe worked for the theater for nearly 30 years and it's safe to say he called it home.
+That's why he stayed behind and teases guests with opening and closing doors, turning the lights on and off, disembodied laughing, and—if you're lucky—an invisible touch.

 The Congress Plaza Hotel, Chicago, Illinois

-The Congress Plaza Hotel boasts 23 contemporary event spaces for whatever type of wedding your hearts desire.
-Should you choose the Gold Room (pictured) you might spot a ghostly hand reaching out from the coat closet — that belongs to the spirit of a worker who was trapped behind a wall and suffocated to death when it was plastered shut.
-In the Florentine Room, wedding guests have heard female whispers in their ear and security guards have reported mysterious knocks and shifting of chairs.
+The Congress Plaza Hotel boasts 23 contemporary event spaces for whatever type of wedding your heart desires.
+Should you choose the Gold Room (pictured) you might spot a ghostly hand reaching out from the coat closet—that belongs to the spirit of a worker who was trapped behind a wall and suffocated to death when it was plastered shut.
+In the Florentine Room, wedding guests have heard female whispers in their ears, and security guards have reported mysterious knocks and shifting of chairs.
 The hotel was also home to Al Capone, who had a suite on the eighth floor.
 He, along with the spirits of a mischievous young boy and the goofy hobo Peg Leg Johnny, still haunt the halls today.
 But the most terrifying spot is room 441.
 Guests who've ventured to sleep there have reported being kicked awake and seeing a female shadow at the foot of the bed.

 The Historic Hannah House, Indianapolis, Indiana

 A beautiful setting for an intimate wedding, the historic Hannah Mansion is the ultimate space to have bonus (and we mean ghostly) guests at your nuptials.
 The house, built in 1858, was utilized as a passage for the Underground Railroad.
-Unfortunately, one night a group of escaping slaves was burned to death after an oil lamp spilled and ignited the hidden cellar on fire.
-In fear of retribution for assisting slaves, the house's owner buried the charred bodies in the same basement that took their lives.
-Ever since, visitors have seen specters hiding in the shadows, heard the moans and whispers of the slaves, and felt cold spots as they tour the space.
+Unfortunately, one night a group of escaping Africans who were enslaved was burned to death after an oil lamp spilled and ignited the hidden cellar on fire.
+In fear of retribution for assisting this population, the house's owner buried the charred bodies in the same basement that took their lives.
+Ever since, visitors have seen specters hiding in the shadows, heard moans and whispers, and felt cold spots as they tour the space.
 On your wedding night, you may see chandeliers swinging without a breeze or the ghost of the home's original owner and an old woman watching from upstairs.

 Hotel Blackhawk, Davenport, Iowa

-History comes alive — literally — at the beautiful Hotel Blackhawk in Cedar Falls.
-The hotel has gone through many phases of rebuilding and despair in its storied 100 years, but has also paid host to grand guests like Cary Grant, and soon you and your groom.
-Today, some of yesteryear's guests still roam the halls, including a woman who appears in a red or blue evening dress on her way to the grand ballroom for a night of dancing and food — look for her party crashing your own wedding.
-Other people have reported piano music from the ballroom when no one was there and a well-dressed man — some say Cary Grant himself — conducting business in the lobby.
+History comes alive—literally—at the beautiful Hotel Blackhawk in Cedar Falls.
+The hotel has gone through many phases of rebuilding and despair in its storied 100 years, but has also paid host to grand guests like Cary Grant, and soon you and your spouse-to-be.
+Today, some of yesteryear's guests still roam the halls, including a woman who appears in a red or blue evening dress on her way to the grand ballroom for a night of dancing and food—look for her party crashing your own wedding.
+Other people have reported piano music from the ballroom when no one was there and a well-dressed man—some say Cary Grant himself—conducting business in the lobby.

 The Eldridge Hotel, Lawrence, Kansas